7 min read

 How to Form a Community Emergency Response Team

-As the number of powerful natural disasters continues to increase across the United States, local governments need to have proper disaster mitigation strategies in place.
+As the number of powerful natural disasters continues to increase across the United States every year, local governments need to have proper disaster mitigation strategies in place.
 To prepare for natural disasters and reduce the number of people in danger, municipal governments need to form a local community emergency response team, or CERT.

 But what is a community emergency response team, and how can your local government recruit community based, and even out of town volunteers to get involved?
 Follow along to learn everything you need to know about establishing a CERT for your community.